+- 1. Department heads are responsible for supervision of budget appropriations within their jurisdiction as directed by Executive Cabinet members.

+- 2. School principals are responsible for supervision of budget appropriations within their jurisdiction as directed by Executive Cabinet members.
+Schools shall receive appropriations as determined by budget formulas for the following budget line items:

+- a.
+Textbooks

+- m.
+Medical supplies

+- b.
+Library books

+- n.
+Custodial supplies

+- c.
+Other library expenses o.
+Athletic supplies, boys

+- d.
+Library tech supplies

+- p.
+Athletic supplies, girls

+- e.
+Library tech services

+- q.
+Other activity expenses

 - f.
-Technical services
+Technical services g.

-- a.
 Printing services

+- r.
+Equipment s.
+Postage

 - h.
 Computer supplies

 - i.
 Audiovisual supplies

 - j.
 Field trips

 - k.
 Instructional supplies

 - I. Special education instructional supplies

 - 3. An initial allocation of a maximum of 75 percent of the estimated total appropriations for each budget line item, apportioned to each school, is made in June for the succeeding school year.

 - 4. The second (and last) allocation, which is the remainder of the total allocation, will be made at the end of October.
 It is determined by budget formulas now applied against the actual enrollment as of the Friday of the fourth week of the school year.

-- 5. Each principal, upon notification of the school's total adjusted appropriations, may, upon approval of the appropriate academic manager or associate superintendent, reallocate the appropriations, provided minimum requirements are met, and any negative balances are covered.
+- 5. Each principal, upon notification of the school's total adjusted appropriations, may, upon approval of the appropriate academic manager or associate superintendent, reallocate the appropriations, provided minimum requirements are met, and any

+negative balances are covered.

 - 6. In addition to the aforementioned allotments, schools that experience growth of ten students or more between Friday of the fourth week of the school year and the Friday preceding the December holiday recess will receive allotments for the increased enrollment determined by budget formulas for budget line items for textbooks and instructional supplies as follows: - a.
 New schools The sum of the regular per student appropriation for each budget line item plus the growth appropriation for each budget line item. - b.
 Established schools Regular per student appropriation for each budget line item. - 7.
 The net balance at the end of the school year of all non-project, special education, and staff development budget line item appropriations to schools determines the carry-over allowed each school.
 The carry-over, which is in addition to the appropriations for the succeeding school year, may be allocated at the discretion of the principal and may not exceed the following amounts:1 a.
-Elementary schools -\$ 5,000 b.
-Middle schools \$ 6,500 c.
-Senior high schools -\$ 10,000
+Elementary schools -\$ 5,000 \$ 6,500 b.
+Middle schools \$ 10.000 c.
+Senior high schools -